guoxiaoyong/guoxiaoyong.github.io/_posts/2016-09-14-openwrt-wifi-repeater.md

 **Xiaoyong Guo**

-I just found an old wireless router
+I just found an old wireless router NetGear WNDR3700 from a storage box.
-I flashed a openwrt I compiled for it more than a year ago.
+The router is flashed to an openwrt firmware I compiled for it about 20 months ago.
+Since [use a laptop as a WiFi repeater]({% post_url 2016-09-12-wifi-repeater %}) is too heavy-handed.
+So I decided to replace my laptop WiFi repeater with this wireless router.

-So I decided to configure it to a WiFi repeater.
+This steps to configure a wireless router to a WiFi repeater are listed below.

-## Step 1
-Make changes to `/etc/config/wireless`, you need an `AP` mode interface and a `station` mode interface.
+**Step 1**: Make changes to `/etc/config/wireless`,
+you need an `AP` mode interface and a `station` mode interface.
+Following is my `/etc/config/wireless` configuration file.

 ```
 config wifi-device  radio0